BarryMode/jasonette-completions/README.md

-# Jasonette Completions
+# Jasonette Snippets

-The Jasonette completions in this repo were ported to Sublime Text from [Jasonette snippets](https://github.com/felipemullen/jasonette-snippets) made for Visual Studio Code.
+The snippets in this repo were ported to Sublime Text from [Jasonette snippets](https://github.com/felipemullen/jasonette-snippets) made for Visual Studio Code.

-## List of Completions
+## List of Snippets

 | Prefix | Jasonette Snippet Content |
 | ------ | ------------ |